huharun/python-projects/README.md

  	1.install required library PyPDF2 if not installed 2.import and define function to read and extract data

---python pdf file  -- pdf_file.ipynb
+--python pdf file  -- class.ipynb

  	1.define the class and define function of employee count and detaile 2.self init basic parameters to define and store in it